mikeizbicki/cmc-csci040/README.md

        This is a reality TV show about how your cellphones and web browsing traffic can let people track you.
     -->

+See [Issue #79](https://github.com/mikeizbicki/cmc-csci040/issues/79) for instructions on how to get credit for completing these readings / viewings.

 **Late Work Policy:**

 You lose 20% on labs/projects for each day late.